-By-pass line from Swing Bridge Junction to Fouldubs Junction opened, the western half was owned by the North British Railway (part of the former line to the Carron Iron Works) and the eastern by the Caledonian Railway.
+By-pass line from Swing Bridge Junction to Fouldubs Junction partly opened.
+The western half was owned by the North British Railway (part of the former line to the Carron Iron Works) and the eastern was to be opened by the Caledonian Railway.

 |/ /1913||Carronhall Colliery|